 Call 1-877-715-5442 or Submit our Contact Form

-No extra charge for an Executive Functioning Assessment that will rate your child on 8 facets of EFD
+Our exclusive Executive Function Assessment rates your child on 8 facets of EFD

 There’s been a shift in the way both parents and school psychologists talk about ADHD.
 Increasingly, the “attention deficit” part of ADHD, which gives the disorder its name, is seen as just one aspect of a range of issues that impact a child’s ability to succeed in school.
 It can be more useful to look at an ADHD-diagnosed child as having impaired or delayed “executive functioning.”